 A lot of budget tour offices in Bangkok will advertise a direct bus from Bangkok to Siem Reap.
 But when you arrive at the border you will discover that you do indeed have to change vehicles – often to a much less comfortable minibus.

-There are only 3 companies that truly offer direct buses from Bangkok to Siem Reap: Travel Mart, The Transport Co. (aka Nakattan), and Giant Ibis.
+There are only three companies that truly offer direct buses from Bangkok to Siem Reap: Travel Mart, The Transport Co. (aka Nakattan), and Giant Ibis.
 These are the only bus companies we recommend for traveling this route.
-And since there are only 6 direct buses a day between Bangkok and Siem Reap, you’re best off reserving your seat at least a couple days in advance.
+And since there are only six direct buses a day between Bangkok and Siem Reap, you’re best off reserving your seat at least a couple of days in advance.
+Note that the Transport Co. isn’t currently offering routes from Bangkok to Siem Reap.

 Of these three bus companies, Giant Ibis is our top pick – you’ll be guaranteed a comfortable bus plus they include a bottle of water, a can of iced coffee, a breakfast pastry, and a cold towel.
 It’s definitely worth paying a few dollars more!

 Direct buses from Bangkok to Siem Reap cost ~$25-35 USD per person and the total duration of the trip is ~11 hours.
-Most of these buses depart from Bangkok between 7:30-9:00am, for an arrival time in Siem Reap at 6:30-8:00pm.
+Most of these buses depart from Bangkok between 7:30-9 am, with an arrival time in Siem Reap at 6:30-8 pm.

 We always prefer to use Bookaway.com for booking buses in Southeast Asia.
 You’ll receive an e-ticket that you can either print out or present on your phone when you arrive at the pickup point.
 Bookaway also makes it easy to cancel or modify bus tickets in case you have a change of plans.